rssh/dotty-cps-async/docs/Features.rst

 .. index:: customValueDiscard

-Common developers mistakes during the writing of asynchronous code are to forget to handle something connected with discarded values, like error processing or awaiting.
+During the writing of asynchronous code, common developers’ mistakes are to forget to handle something connected with discarded values, like error processing or awaiting.

 ``cps.feature.customValueDiscard``  limit the value discarding in the non-final expression in the block.
 When enabled, value discarding is allowed only for those types T, for which exists an implementation of a special ValueDiscard[T].
 If given ValueDiscard[T] is not found in the current scope, then dropping values of this type is prohibited.
 If found - ValueDiscard.apply(t) is called.
 It's defined as no-op for primitive types and can be extended by developer for own types.